Maikel Garcia Player Props: Royals vs. Marlins

 Maikel Garcia At The Plate

-- Garcia has picked up a hit in 55.6% of his 27 games this season, with more than one hit in 25.9% of them.
+- Garcia has reached base via a hit in 15 games this season (of 28 played), and had multiple hits in seven of those games.

-- Garcia has driven in a run in 12 games this year (44.4%), including one multiple-RBI game.
+- In 12 games this year, Garcia has picked up an RBI, with more than one RBI once.

-- He has scored a run in nine of 27 games so far this year.
+- He has scored in nine of 28 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.